Pawsanie/Novelist/README.md

 ## User Interface:
 Information about the standard user interface is contained in 'ui_buttons_data.json' files and 'ui_menu_text_data.json'.<br>
-Information about localisation of standard interface in "Text and Localization" paragraph.
+Information about localisation of standard interface in «[Text and Localization](#Text-and-Localization)» paragraph.

 **Below** examples with **json`s** describes the code that needs to be changed if you want to supplement the standard menus with your own.